hodanov/stable-diffusion-cli-on-modal/README.md

 ├── README.md
 ├── cmd/                      # A directory with scripts to run inference.
 │   ├── outputs/                # Images are outputted this directory.
-│   ├── sd15_img2img.py         # A script to run sd15_img2img inference.
-│   ├── sd15_txt2img.py         # A script to run sd15_txt2img inference.
+...
-│   ├── sdxl_txt2img.py         # A script to run sdxl_txt2img inference.
+│   └── txt2img_handler.py         # A script to run txt2img inference.
-│   └── util.py
 └── app/                # A directory with config files.
     ├── __main__.py             # A main script to run inference.
     ├── Dockerfile              # To build a base image.